top of page

 • The Lover provides meaning and connection

-When these energies are balanced, a man experiences inner coherence rather than inner conflict.
-Life becomes less about proving or performing, and more about self-leadership from within.
+When these energies are balanced, we experience inner coherence rather than inner conflict.
+Life becomes less about proving or performing and more about self-leadership from within.

 A Closing Reflection